-Mr Peter Budny, Consultant Plastic, Reconstructive and Cosmetic Surgeon at BMI The Chiltern Hospital, BMI The Shelburne Hospital, BMI The Saxon Clinic and BMI The Paddocks Clinic performed Su's surgery.
+Mr Peter Budny, Consultant Plastic, Reconstructive and Cosmetic Surgeon at BMI The Chiltern Hospital, BMI The Shelburne Hospital and BMI The Saxon Clinic performed Su's surgery.

 Mr Budny explains, “When there have been major changes in size and weight, the elastic fibres in the tissues are like broken springs and no end of other techniques will make them return to their usual shape.
 Removal of the loose overhanging skin becomes really the only way forward.”